 How do you Frost cupcakes with store-bought icing?

 It’s not much different from homemade frostings.
 Make sure the store-bought icing is at room temperature and mixed.
-Then, place it in your piping bag or DIY Ziplock bag and frost as usual.
+Then, place it in your piping bag or DIY Ziplock bag and frost it as usual.

 How can you ice a cupcake without a bag?